 It’s about how I feel like my mind’s initial reaction is to always find something to worry about.
 I thought I’d share because perhaps the feeling will resonate and we can empathize with one another, decide we need to improve and put our hands in the middle, say ‘go team’ and do it.

 So to give you some background, as a bit of a personal update, I was got a new job on Friday that I’ve been interviewing for for weeks.
-This post isn’t about that/I’ll share more about that soon, but needless to say, the interview process was really intense (also why I’ve been posting less often recently, so now you know).
+This post isn’t about that/I’ll share more about that soon, but needless to say, the interview process was rather intense (also why I’ve been posting less often recently, so now you know).
 It’s for a position I’m really excited about and know is a really great opportunity.

 There goes my mind again, right when my initial reaction should have been celebrating a new chapter and getting the job, doing what I feel like it always tries to do: find something to worry about.